Exploring Passive Survivability: Bracing for a Cyber Attack

 Infosec and operations teams need to proactively meet and plan for an attack scenario prior to a breach occurring.
 This includes planning response tactics to threats, as well as enlisting a suite of tools that prevent, detect, and make the recovery process simpler.
 Moreover, after a breach occurs, the same teams need to focus on remediating the attacks in the areas most critical to the business – weighing the benefits and challenges of prioritizing one over another.

 Can you rely on your backup in the event of a cyberattack?
-To prepare for a ransomware attack, it’s important to examine your existing architecture and implement compartmentalization and isolation of backup infrastructure and immutability of data.
+Ransomware is getting more and more sophisticated, and it’s becoming increasingly common for attacks to encrypt or delete backups.
+To prepare for a ransomware attack, it’s important to examine your existing architecture and and ensure that backups are immutable, meaning they can’t be compromised during an attack.
 Ask yourself these questions to quickly gauge if your infrastructure is ready:

 - Can you bootstrap critical infrastructures such as AD, DNS, and Time Servers?
 How quickly?